Preeti811/Quarantin/README.md

 # Hack36 Template Readme

 ## Introduction:
 Quarantine your personal data with Quarantin.
+A native android application for storing your personal data.

+## Basic features of the application
-Java based vault application, capable of storing and safeguarding your personal data.
-Lock your photos, videos and PDFs using Quarantin along with data backup to your cloud account.
+- Java based vault application, capable of storing and safeguarding your personal data.
+- Lock your photos, videos and PDFs using Quarantin along with data backup to your cloud account.
-Inbuilt secret browser, and supports feature like screenshot protection and password recovery.
+- Supports feature like screenshot protection and password recovery.
+- Inbuilt secret browser.

 ## Technology Stack:
 - Java
 - Android Studio
 - Firebase
 - Native Android Development
+- VS Code

 ##Contributors:
 Team Name: Bro Let’s Code